Passport delay ruins woman's dream Jamaica vacation

 A spokesman promised to look into her case, but said people experiencing passport delays should go to a special section of the passport website for more information and help.

-It suggest you pay extra for expedited handling, and provides options for expediting if your travel is due to an emergency, such as visiting a sick relative.
+It suggests you pay extra for expedited handling, and provides options for expediting if your travel is due to an emergency, such as visiting a sick relative.

 Glover says she had no idea, when she applied, that her passports could take five months to arrive.